 This turned out to be false because ComputerWorld and Readwrite relied upon Gartner and Forrester.
-What Gartner did not know, and never investigated was how many areas HANA was behind all of the other database competitors.
-We cover one area, which is the fact that SAP had to add in row-oriented tables to run transaction processing, as we cover in the article John Appleby on HANA Not Working Fast for OLTP.
+What Gartner did not know and never investigated was how many areas HANA was behind all of the other database competitors.
+We cover one area: SAP had to add in row-oriented tables to run transaction processing, as we cover in the article John Appleby on HANA Not Working Fast for OLTP.

 This is perhaps because ComputerWorld also receives large amounts of money from SAP.
 At this point, Oracle 12c and IBM DB2 BLU have both exceeded HANA’s performance.
 This is covered in the article, Which is Faster HANA or Oracle 12c?

-Furthermore, there is an open question to how necessary it is to have RDBMSs with a column store — as this will always both increase the overhead of the database, and because applications tend to be focused on specific things, or particular types of processing.
+Furthermore, there is an open question as to how necessary it is to have RDBMSs with a column store — as this will always both increase the overhead of the database and because applications tend to be focused on specific things or particular types of processing.
 This topic is covered in our analysis in the article How Accurate with Bloor Research on Oracle In-Memory?

 Notice that Gartner simply accepted the premise presented by SAP that their column orientation was the correct approach.